 # 1 Do Something You Love & You Will Never Work a Day in Your Life

 Yes, he has done the physical work, but for him it is a labor of love.
 My dad loves people and he loves buying and selling antiques.
+He loves a good adventure.
 Buying antiques is like one big treasure hunt for him.
-He never knows what he will find or who he will meet.
+He never knows what he will find, where he will go, or who he will meet.

 Even before his business became profitable and successful he believed in what he was doing and he knew he was capable of success.
 I think that is one of the major reasons he became successful.

 # 3 Businesses Take Years to Succeed

 It took my dad nearly a DECADE to really build up some momentum in his business and get it over the hump.
 During that time, he never wavered.
 Yes, there were times he had to do some temporary jobs to help pay the bills.
-But he stayed true to his purpose and made it work.
+But, he stayed true to his purpose and made it work.

 # 5 Realize You Are in The People Business

 My dad is naturally good with people and can make a new friend anywhere he goes.
 People like him, trust him and respect him.
 I learned that if you want to make it in business you have to be able to get along with people.

 My dad is very lucky to have such a supportive spouse (my mom).
 My mom went back to work when my dad first started his business.
 That was tough for her, but fortunately everything worked out fine, and after a few years she quit her job to be a stay at home mom again.

 # 7 Tweak and Change as Needed

 My dad is always analyzing and looking for new profit centers for his business.
 He evaluates what he does, determines whether or not it is working well, and then modifies his game plan as needed.

-He taught me so much about entrepreneurship and life, just by his example.
+He taught me so much about entrepreneurship and life, just by his personal example.
 I consider myself very lucky to have Harold Holmes as my father.
 I hope these seven business lessons will help you as much as they have helped me.

 (352) 503-4816 home office